ecoshub/jin/README.md

 #### Parser vs Interpreter

-Major difference between parsing and interpreting is parser has to read all data before answer to your commands.
+Major difference between parsing and interpreting is parser has to read all data before answer your needs.
 On the other hand interpreter reads up to find the data you need.

-With parser, once the parse is complete you can get access any data with no time.
+With parser, once the parse is complete you can access any data with no time.
-But there is a time cost to parse a data and this cost can increase as data content grows.
+But there is a time cost to parse all data and this cost can increase as data content grows.

-If you need to access all keys of a JSON then we are simply recommend you to use `Parser`.
+If you need to access all keys of a JSON then, we are simply recommend you to use `Parser`.
-But if you need to access some keys of a JSON we strongly recommend you to use `Interpreter`, it will be much faster than parser.
+But if you need to access some keys of a JSON then we strongly recommend you to use `Interpreter`, it will be much faster and much more memory-friendly than parser.

 #### Interpreter

-`Interpreter` is core element of this package, no need to create an Interpreter type, just call which function you want!
+`Interpreter` is core element of this package, no need to create an Interpreter type, just call which function you want.

-First let's look at function parameters.
+First let's look at general function parameters.
 ```go

 	// All interpreter functions need one JSON as byte slice.